aandresalvarez/go_to_prod/README.md

 <strong>Installation instructions:</strong>
 1. Go to GitHub https://github.com/aandresalvarez/go_to_prod.
 2. Clone or download repository (Green button)
-1. Paste the unzipped folder in your folder: /redcap/plugins/.
+1. Paste the unzipped folder in your /redcap/plugins/ folder.
 3. Now your folder looks like this: /redcap/plugins/go_to_prod-master
 4. Rename the folder from “go_to_prod-master” to “go_prod”
 5. Now the plugin is ready for accessing.